serapion-tvirovic/app-router-with-next-intl/README.md

 bun dev
 ```

+Add 127.0.0.1 localhostel to your hosts file (Windows)

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to open English content.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+Open [http://localhost:3000/de](http://localhost:3000/de) with your browser to open German content.
+Open [http://localhostel:3000](http://localhostel:3000) with your browser to open Greek content.

 ## Learn More